 Weight of CO2

-In a fully filled CO2 cylinder, the compressed CO2 should weigh 0.66kg/L. That means a litre of compressed CO2 should weigh about 0.66kg.
+In a fully filled CO2 cylinder, the compressed CO2 should weigh approximately 0.66kg/L. That means a litre of compressed CO2 should weigh about 0.66kg.

 Theoretically, if your 1L cylinder weighs 1kg when empty, then when it is full, it should weigh 1.66kg.